 Tourist visits to the entire marine park

 The following graph shows visitation to the entire Great Barrier Reef Marine Park including full day visits, part day visits and visits by those who are exempt from paying the Environment Management Charge (EMC).
 Full day visits are the best gauge of the general trend of tourism in the Marine Park.
-The data is displayed by calendar years and does not include coral viewing activities or scenic flights.
-Detailed visitation data is available from the Great Barrier Reef tourist numbers page.
+The data is displayed by financial years and does not include coral viewing activities or scenic flights.
+Detailed visitation data is available.

 Important information about this data

 - The data represents visitors to the Great Barrier Reef who used commercial tourist operations.

 - Data is updated quarterly following receipt of Environmental Management Charge returns from tourism operators.Recording part day visits began in the fourth quarter of 2001.
 These figures were previously included with the full day visits.

 - The count of visitor days to the Marine Park is calculated where passengers undertake a visit as follows:

 - A day trip of more than three hours is recorded as a full day visit

 - Overnight trips are recorded as multiple full days, for example, a stay of two-days and one night is counted as two full day visits.

 - Where the trip is less than three hours

 - The first day of a trip entering the Marine Park after 5 pm